 Upload Drive Information ? ×

 Slot/Ring/Slave Information

-SRS: 6/1/1 SLV1 ▼
+SRS: 6/1/1 SLV1 •

 Drive IDN List Filename: D:\SERCOS\GLSLV.CSV Browse

 Upload Now Status:

-Help
+l Help

-From the Online menu, select Upload Drive Information.
+Select Online | Upload Drive Information from the menu.

 Available slave axes will be listed in the drop down list for SRS: Choose the slave for which you want to upload the drive information.